 - From Mid-April through Labor Day: 6:00am to 7:30 pm

-- From the day after Labor Day through the 1st Saturday in October: 7:00am to 6:00pm
+- From the day after Labor Day through the last Saturday in October: 7:00am to 6:00pm

-- From the first Sunday in October through Mid-November: 7:00am to 4:30pm
+- From the last Sunday in October through Mid-November: 7:00am to 4:30pm

 - NO bike loading during the Winter Season – Late November to Early April